Dua Lipa Paired A Neon Suit With This Season’s Hottest Swim Trend

 Over the past year, the British-Albanian performer has championed many Y2K trends, including creative variations of the going-out top, donning halter, backless numbers and blinged out camisoles à la 2000s-era Paris Hilton.

-But let’s not forget that summer is almost halfway through, and sharp tailoring is also upon us.
-As the workforce returns to IRL offices, the fashion suit is primed to become one of the season’s must-haves.
+But let’s not forget that sharp tailoring is also upon us — as the workforce returns to IRL offices, the fashion suit is primed to become one of the season’s must-haves.

 During Paris couture week, street style photographers captured a blazer-heavy vibe, with influencers and celebs pairing structured blazers with tulle skirts, combat boots, and ditching their undershirt for a naked-like look.